 When the EXEC statement specifies that a cataloged or in-stream procedure is to be called, subsequent parameters in the operand field can be used to override EXEC statement parameters in the procedure.
-Also, any DD statements that follow the EXEC statement are either overriding DD statements or DD statements that are to be added to the cataloged or in-stream procedure for the duration of the job step.
-Overriding and adding to cataloged procedures are discussed in the chapter "Using Cataloged and in-stream Procedures" in Appendix A of this publication.
+Also, any DD statements that follow the EXEC statement are either overring DD statement or DD statements that are to be added to the cataloged or in-stream procedure for the duration of the job step.
+Overriding or adding to cataloged procedures is discussed in the chapter "Using Cataloged and In-stream Procedures" in Appendix A of this publication.